• Skip to primary navigation

 Jump to Recipe Jump to Video

 Strawberry rhubarb compote is a simple, versatile, and quick recipe to prepare.
 It’s not too sweet and has a pleasant, fresh flavor.
-Great on its own as a simple dessert, as a sweet-tart sauce, or as a topping for so many dishes.
+It is great on its own as a simple dessert, sweet-tart sauce, or topping for so many dishes.

 Strawberry rhubarb compote in a white dish.